StrataFoundation/strata/packages/docs/blog/2021-12-21-governance/index.md

 ---
 slug: governance-setup-anchor
-title: CI/CD with Governance on your Anchor Programs
+title: Automated Governance on your Anchor Programs
 tags: [governance, guides]
 authors: [noah]
 ---

 ![Splash](./splash.png)

-# Setting up CI/CD with Governance on your Anchor Programs
+# Automated Governance on your Anchor Programs

 Have you been deploying your programs with `solana program deploy`, using deploy keys that sit on your computer?
 While it works for prototyping, it's not great for a production program on mainnet that's holding real money.